The challenge is to do all that’s required to pass the company on to generation two…

 A most challenging aspect of entrepreneurship has nothing to do with who started or maintains the family business, yet has everything to do with perpetuating it.
 That challenge is to do all that’s required to pass the company on to generation two.

-Over the past 30 years I have had many clients who did the technical things: created an ownership plan, formalized an estate plan and engaged with their family to perpetuate their business legacy.
-Unfortunately, in some cases, by that time the entrepreneur was “burned out.”
+Over the past 30 years I have had many clients who did the technical things: created an ownership plan, formalised an estate plan and engaged with their family to perpetuate their business legacy.
+Unfortunately, in some cases, by that time the entrepreneur was ‘burned out.’
 He or she had exhausted the energy and desire, and lacked the skills to devote to training and developing the business family’s next generation of leaders.

 A decision had been made to keep the company in the family, but the retiring generation was totally at sea about how to makes that happen with the ‘kids.’
 While the situation can be frustrating, good results are vital if you are to successfully pass the business baton to generation two.

 A common interim solution is to hire a non-family person as president to run the company and train new family leaders.
 Many business executives are looking for just such an assignment.

 The trick is to find one suited for your family and company.
 Here are some tips to help you bridge the gap:

 Look for a person with a proven track record of business growth and success; ask for a bio or other proof of competence.
 Determine that he or she has the skills and temperament to train and mentor; if possible talk to individuals who have had them as a ‘coach.’